 Pulmonary embolism may cause ST segment elevations in V1, V2, II, aVF and III.
 However, the most common ECG finding in pulmonary embolism is sinus tachycardia.
 Occasionally the S1Q3T3 pattern may be seen; this means that there is a prominent S-wave in lead I, large Q-wave in lead III and T-wave inversion in lead III.
 Moreover, T-wave inversions in lead V1–V3 are common in pulmonary embolism.
 Finally, a new right bundle branch block (RBBB) should always raise suspicion of pulmonary embolism in patients with dyspnea.

 14. Hypothermia & hypercalcemia

 Both these conditions may engender J-waves (in any leads).
 J-waves are also called Osborn’s waves, particularly in the context of hypothermia and hypercalcemia.
 However, there are two other J-wave syndromes, namely Brugada syndrome and early repolarization.

 J-waves (Osborn’s waves) and J-wave syndromes are discussed separately.

 Aortic dissection may engage the aortic bulb (bulbus aortae) and thus occlude the coronary artery ostia (most frequently the right coronary artery ostium).
 The ensuing occlusion causes ST segment elevations and transmural ischemia.
 The prognosis of this condition is extremely poor.

 16. Left ventricular aneurysm

-Left ventricular aneurysm is a complication to transmural infarctions (STEMI) and may cause persistent ST-segment elevations.
-These may persist for months, or even years.
+Left ventricular aneurysm is a complication of transmural infarctions (STEMI) and may cause persistent ST-segment elevations.
+These may persist for months or even years.
 The ST segment elevations occur in the ECG leads reflecting the aneurysmatic area.